Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 - Noodles or Rice
 - Corn Tortillas (fried)

-### Recipe
+### Recipe (Short)

 **Preparation**

-**Cooking**

-The following are the steps to put together the soup:

 - Prepare the chicken and set aside
 - Fry the corn tortillas and set aside
+- (Optional) Prepare noodles or rice and set aside

+**Cooking**

 - Cook and blend the soup base
 - Cook the vegetables in the base
--
+- Turn off the heat and add in chicken

+### Recipe (Longer)

 #### Notes